-Select a tile to open the underlying report.
+You can ask a question by typing in the Q&A box, or click a tile to open the underlying report.

 To import your Microsoft Dynamics NAV data into Power BI, you need to have permissions to the sales and finance data tables where data is retrieved from (listed above).
 The tables are also required to have some data, empty tables will currently fail to import.

 Power BI uses Microsoft Dynamics NAV's web services to retrieve your data.
 If you have a lot of data in your Microsoft Dynamics NAV instance, a suggestion to minimize the impact on your web service usage is to change the refresh frequency depending on your needs.
 Another suggestion is to have one admin create the app and share it instead of having every admin create their own.

 "Parameter validation failed, please make sure all parameters are valid"

 If you see this error after typing your Microsoft Dynamics NAV URL.
 Make sure the following requirements are satisfied: